awsdocs/amazon-api-gateway-developer-guide/doc_source/apigateway-use-lambda-authorizer.md

    + If access is denied, API Gateway returns a suitable HTTP status code, such as `403 ACCESS_DENIED`\.
    + If access is allowed, API Gateway executes the method\.
 If caching is enabled in the authorizer settings, API Gateway also caches the policy so that the Lambda authorizer function doesn't need to be invoked again\.

-## Steps to Create an API Gateway Lambda Authorizer<a name="api-gateway-lambda-authorizer-create"></a>
+## Steps to create an API Gateway Lambda authorizer<a name="api-gateway-lambda-authorizer-create"></a>

 To create a Lambda authorizer, you need to perform the following tasks:

-1. Create the Lambda authorizer function in the Lambda console as described in [Create an API Gateway Lambda Authorizer Function in the Lambda Console](#api-gateway-lambda-authorizer-lambda-function-create)\.
+1. Create the Lambda authorizer function in the Lambda console as described in [Create an API Gateway Lambda authorizer function in the Lambda console](#api-gateway-lambda-authorizer-lambda-function-create)\.
 You can use one of the blueprint examples as a starting point and customize the [input](api-gateway-lambda-authorizer-input.md) and [output](api-gateway-lambda-authorizer-output.md) as desired\.

-1. Configure the Lambda function as an API Gateway authorizer and configure an API method to require it, as described in [Configure a Lambda Authorizer Using the API Gateway Console](configure-api-gateway-lambda-authorization-with-console.md)\.
-Alternatively, if you need a cross\-account Lambda authorizer, see [Configure a Cross\-Account Lambda Authorizer](apigateway-lambda-authorizer-cross-account-lambda-authorizer.md)\.
+1. Configure the Lambda function as an API Gateway authorizer and configure an API method to require it, as described in [Configure a Lambda authorizer using the API Gateway console](configure-api-gateway-lambda-authorization-with-console.md)\.
+Alternatively, if you need a cross\-account Lambda authorizer, see [Configure a cross\-account Lambda authorizer](apigateway-lambda-authorizer-cross-account-lambda-authorizer.md)\.
 **Note**
 You can also configure an authorizer by using the AWS CLI or an AWS SDK\.

-1. Test your authorizer by using [Postman](https://www.getpostman.com/) as described in [Call an API with API Gateway Lambda Authorizers](call-api-with-api-gateway-lambda-authorization.md)\.
+1. Test your authorizer by using [Postman](https://www.getpostman.com/) as described in [Call an API with API Gateway Lambda authorizers](call-api-with-api-gateway-lambda-authorization.md)\.

-## Create an API Gateway Lambda Authorizer Function in the Lambda Console<a name="api-gateway-lambda-authorizer-lambda-function-create"></a>
+## Create an API Gateway Lambda authorizer function in the Lambda console<a name="api-gateway-lambda-authorizer-lambda-function-create"></a>

 Before configuring a Lambda authorizer, you must first create the Lambda function that implements the logic to authorize and, if necessary, to authenticate the caller\.
 The Lambda console provides a Python blueprint, which you can use by choosing **Use a blueprint** and choosing the **api\-gateway\-authorizer\-python** blueprint\.
 Otherwise, you'll want to use one of the blueprints in the [awslabs](https://github.com/awslabs/aws-apigateway-lambda-authorizer-blueprints) GitHub repository as a starting point\.

 For the example Lambda authorizer functions in this section, which don't call other services, you can use the built\-in [https://docs.aws.amazon.com/lambda/latest/dg/lambda-intro-execution-role.html](https://docs.aws.amazon.com/lambda/latest/dg/lambda-intro-execution-role.html)\.
 When creating the Lambda function for your own API Gateway Lambda authorizer, you'll need to assign an IAM execution role to the Lambda function if it calls other AWS services\.
 To create the role, follow the instructions in [AWS Lambda Execution Role](https://docs.aws.amazon.com/lambda/latest/dg/lambda-intro-execution-role.html)\.

-### EXAMPLE: Create a Token\-Based Lambda Authorizer Function<a name="api-gateway-lambda-authorizer-token-lambda-function-create"></a>
+### EXAMPLE: Create a token\-based Lambda authorizer function<a name="api-gateway-lambda-authorizer-token-lambda-function-create"></a>

 To create a token\-based Lambda authorizer function, enter the following Node\.js code in the Lambda console and test it in the API Gateway console as follows\.